-A corporate MC (or emcee / master of ceremonies) plays a crucial role in the success of any corporate event.
-They help to represent the conference or event as a whole, while keeping the show on schedule and keeping the audience engaged.
+A Master of Ceremonies (MC or emcee) plays a crucial role in the success of any corporate event.
+The Master of Ceremonies help to represent the conference or event as a whole, while keeping the show on schedule and keeping the audience engaged.

-Whether an MC is a professional or just one of the more gregarious employees at the company, they’ll have 5 key jobs in making the event a success:
+Whether a Master of Ceremonies (MC or emcee) is a professional or just one of the more gregarious employees at the company, they’ll have 5 key jobs in making the event a success:

-Every successful MC delivers on these key areas:
+Every successful Master of Ceremonies delivers on these key areas:

 Job #1.
 Represent the Event

-The MC of an event serves as the face of the festivities: meaning how they act will reflect on the event sponsors, producers, speakers, and audience.
+The Master of Ceremonies of an event serves as the face of the festivities: meaning how they act will reflect on the event sponsors, producers, speakers, and audience.
 They bring to life all of the hard work that went on behind-the-scenes by all of the planning team members.

 It doesn’t matter how defined the event timetable is or how good the internal speakers are if the MC ignores the schedule or destroys the energy of the room.
 A good MC will represent the values of the sponsoring organization and enhance the event planners plan.